AzizKhan2004/Deep-Csat/README.md

 # Deep-Csat
-DeepCSAT is a machine learning and deep learning project designed to predict Customer Satisfaction Score (CSAT) for e-commerce customer support interactions.
-The project analyzes operational data, agent performance metrics, and customer feedback to estimate satisfaction levels and generate insights that help improve service quality.
+DeepCSAT is a Machine Learning and Deep Learning project developed to predict Customer Satisfaction Scores (CSAT) for e-commerce customer support interactions.
+By analyzing customer feedback, agent performance metrics, and operational data, the system accurately estimates satisfaction levels and provides actionable insights to enhance customer service quality and operational efficiency.